SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 4.md

 - Diversifiable risk
 - Unique risk

+A Single Index Model (SIM) specifies two sources of uncertainty for a security’s return:

+1. Systematic (macroeconomic) uncertainty (which is assumed to be well represented by a single index of stock returns)

+2. Unique (microeconomic) uncertainty (which is represented by a security-specific random component)

 A **well-diversified portfolio** has no idiosyncratic risk.

 The remaining risk is called **systematic risk / market risk.** Systematic risk arises from events that affect the entire economy.
 These include changes in interest rates/GDP or financial crises.

 ### II.
 Index Models

+{{% callout note %}}

+**Basic Idea:** Stocks tend to move together, driven by the same economic forces.

+{{% /callout %}}

 Ordinary least squares regression (Linear regression):
 $$Y = \alpha + \beta x + \epsilon$$